-healthy food, nearby food environments were assessed to determine whether or not these programs are providing food in places where there was a lack of food availability prior to the program, and/or a lack of nearby healthy and affordable food options.
-Primary resources for gathering this information were two New York City reports on the geo-graphic distribution of grocery stores.
+To assess the potential of these eleven food job programs to contribute to job creation and improved working condihealthy food, nearby food environments were assessed to determine whether or not these programs are providing food in places where there was a lack of food availability prior to the program, and/or a lack of nearby healthy and affordable food options.
+Primary resources for gathering this information were two New York City reports on the geographic distribution of grocery stores.
+48,49